mapbender/mapbender-documentation/en/book/development/twig.rst

 *************
 The name of your template should follows the syntax **bundle:controller:template**.

-In Mapbender3 we use for example the following twig templates:
+In Mapbender we use for example the following twig templates:

 * app/base.html.twig
 * application/mapbender/src/Mapbender/CoreBundle/Resources/views/frontend.html.twig